Stuart-Mouse/lead-sheets/notes.md

 ## TODO List

-allow subscript operator on non-lvalues, similar to what we did for dot member access on structs fix lvalue checking so that it is actually usable for user-added nodes refactor typechecking to use a my_typecheck_node, similar to what we now do for evaluation split up parsing of particular constructs more, so that user can more easily duplicate or leave out parts in my_parse_x procs
+allow subscript operator on non-lvalues, similar to what we did for dot member access on structs allow use of non-lvalue array expressions in for loop fix lvalue checking so that it is actually usable for user-added nodes refactor typechecking to use a my_typecheck_node, similar to what we now do for evaluation split up parsing of particular constructs more, so that user can more easily duplicate or leave out parts in my_parse_x procs